How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 • Social Security card (if you have one)

-If you’re not a U.S. citizen, you might need to show your legal residency status.
+If you’re not a U.S. citizen, you may need to show proof of your legal residency.

 Financial Assistance and Support